zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 What we're seeing with these systems is a statistical mirror of human common sense, not a terrifying infinite-compute argmax of a random utility function.
 Conversely, when LLMs fail to faithfully mimic humans—for example, the way base models sometimes [get caught in a repetition trap](https://gwern.net/gpt-3#repetitiondivergence-sampling) where they repeat the same phrase over and over—they also fail to do anything useful.

-**Doomimir**: The repetition trap phenomenon seems like evidence for my position.
-Sure, you can get good-looking results for things that look similar to the training distribution.
-As soon as you step off-distribution, capabilities generalize farther than alignment: bam, paperclips.
+**Doomimir**: But the repetition trap phenomenon seems like an illustration of why alignment is hard.
+Sure, you can get good-looking results for things that look similar to the training distribution, but that doesn't mean the AI has internalized your preferences.
+When you step off distribution, the results look like random garbage to you, as capabilities generalize further than alignment.

 **Simplicia**: My point was that the repetition trap is a case of "capabilities" failing to generalize along with "alignment".
 The repetition behavior isn't competently optimizing a malign goal; it's just degenerate.
 A `for` loop could give you the same output.

-**Doomimir**: And _my_ point was that we don't know what kind of cognition is going on inside of all those inscrutable matrices.
+**Doomimir**: And my point was that we don't know what kind of cognition is going on inside of all those inscrutable matrices.
 [Language models are predictors, not imitators](https://www.lesswrong.com/posts/nH4c3Q9t9F3nJ7y8W/gpts-are-predictors-not-imitators).
 Predicting the next token of a corpus that was produced by many humans over a long time, requires superhuman capabilities.
 As a theoretical illustration of the point, imagine a list of (SHA-256 hash, plaintext) pairs being in the training data.
 In the limit—

 **Simplicia**: In the limit, yes, I agree that a superintelligence that could crack SHA-256 could achieve a lower loss on the training or test datasets of contemporary language models.
 But for making sense of the technology in front of us and what to do with it for the next month, year, decade—